fabricjs/fabric.js/CONTRIBUTING.md

 ## 🧐 Questions?!?

-To get your questions answered, please ask/search on [Fabric's google group], [StackOverflow] or on Fabric's [IRC channel](irc://irc.freenode.net/#fabric.js).
+Questions are legit but that doesn't make them bug reports...\
-Please do not open an issue if you're not sure it's a bug or if it's not a feature/suggestion.
+Please do not open an issue in such a case.

+To find an answer ask & search `Fabric's google group`, `StackOverflow` and [Fabric's IRC channel](irc://irc.freenode.net/#fabric.js), see [links](#🚩-links).

 For news about Fabric you can follow [@fabric.js], [@AndreaBogazzi], [@kangax], or [@kienzle_s] on Twitter.
 Demos and examples 🤓 can be found on [jsfiddle], [codepen.io] and [fabricjs.com].